Valeri-CSS/Typemaster-Pro-Lounche-12/README.md

 ### What I learned

-With this project I improved my Responsive skills and I also learned how Flex-wrap works.
-This is my first Web-site which is sutable for all kind of devices.
+In this project I improved my Responsive and flex-box skills.

 ### Author